jiipeezz/Router-cfg-automation/thesis.md

 ## Result comparison and summary

 Configuration of 30 SmartFlex routers using the Python program saved 01:44:57 hours.
-It means that the automated method was ~5.2 times faster.
+In other words the automated method took only  ~19.5% of the time of manual configuration.

 > ![bar1](img/bar1.png)

 > Fig. 37 - Lots of time can be saved using the Python program

-Now if the rebooting time, router handling time from/to box and plugging/unplugging is left out, the actual configuration with the automation program is whopping 14 times faster than manually.
+Now if the rebooting time, router handling time from/to box and plugging/unplugging is left out, the actual configuration with the automation program takes only ~7% of the time of manual configuration, as can be seen in Fig. 38.

 > ![bar2](img/bar2.png)